-Former Trojan Olympic great Quincy Watts begins his first season at USC as an assistant coach of the sprints.
+Former Trojan Olympic great Quincy Watts begins his second season at USC as an assistant coach of the sprints.

 Watts spent the 2012 and 2013 seasons as an assistant coach at CS Northridge, primarily working with the distance runners.